Wall Street Analyst Downgrade V.F. Corporation [VFC]. What else is Wall St. saying

 Sponsored

-VF Corporation (NYSE: VFC), a global leader in branded lifestyle apparel, footwear and accessories, today announced that it has been recognized by 3BL Media in its 100 Best Corporate Citizens ranking for the company’s work across people and planet, including employees, climate change, the environment and human rights, among other categories.
+Vans is thrilled to announce Moanalua High School as the winner of the 13th annual Vans Custom Culture competition and honoree of $50,000 for their school’s art program.
+The remaining four finalists, Central High School, Avella Jr. Sr. High School, Sisters High School and Wrangell High School will also receive limited-edition Vans gifts and $15,000 to support their high school art programs.

-The stocks have a year to date performance of -37.22 percent and weekly performance of 1.30 percent.
-The stock has been moved at -41.07 percent over the last six months.
-The stock has performed -19.87 percent around the most recent 30 days and changed -24.58 percent over the most recent 3-months.
+It opened the trading session at $47.38, the shares rose to $47.78 and dropped to $45.94, the range by which the price of stock traded the whole day.
+The daily chart for VFC points out that the company has recorded -38.85% loss over the past six months.
+However, it is still -5.21% lower than its most recent low trading price.

-If compared to the average trading volume of 3.25M shares, VFC reached to a volume of 4346925 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.41M shares, VFC reached to a volume of 5456052 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about V.F.
+Here is what top equities market gurus are saying about V.F.
 Corporation [VFC]:

 Wells Fargo have made an estimate for V.F.
 Corporation shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on April 05, 2022.
 While these analysts kept the previous recommendation, UBS dropped their target price from $71 to $65.
 The new note on the price target was released on January 31, 2022, representing the official price target for V.F.
 Corporation stock.
 Previously, the target price had yet another drop from $79 to $70, while Truist kept a Hold rating on VFC stock.
 On January 31, 2022, analysts decreased their price target for VFC shares from 85 to 74.

 The Average True Range (ATR) for V.F.
-Corporation is set at 1.77, with the Price to Sales ratio for VFC stock in the period of the last 12 months amounting to 1.53.
-The Price to Book ratio for the last quarter was 4.91, with the Price to Cash per share for the same quarter was set at 3.45.
+Corporation is set at 1.88, with the Price to Sales ratio for VFC stock in the period of the last 12 months amounting to 1.47.
+The Price to Book ratio for the last quarter was 4.96, with the Price to Cash per share for the same quarter was set at 3.64.
+Price to Free Cash Flow for VFC in the course of the last twelve months was 279.30 with Quick ratio for the last quarter at 1.00.

 V.F.
-Corporation [VFC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.30.
-With this latest performance, VFC shares dropped by -19.87% in over the last four-week period, additionally sinking by -41.07% over the last 6 months – not to mention a drop of -45.73% in the past year of trading.
+Corporation [VFC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.06.
+With this latest performance, VFC shares dropped by -14.86% in over the last four-week period, additionally sinking by -38.85% over the last 6 months – not to mention a drop of -39.34% in the past year of trading.